 I am also the spokesperson for No Water No Chemical which is a retail ecological initiative formed by the french denim designer Marithe + Francois Girbaud.
 The concept is to find a way to produce quality denim that doesn’t have as strong of an impact on the environment in terms of water usage and the chemicals used to make denim.

 I really feel that music is essential to life.
 Music is a form of emotion and it can move people in a variety of ways.
 Not long after the Haiti Earthquake in 2010, I started a movement called “Bring the Hope”.
-Basically it was a concert oriented event where people came together through the power music to unify and encourage each other to give back and help their fellow man.
-Although it was based in Japan, it really motivated a lot of Japanese youth to become civic minded and to donate to charities that were working on the ground in Haiti.
-And then almost a year later, the same type of disaster hit Japan, and it really motivated me to keep the “Bring the Hope” campaign going, especially since I was seeing first hand how devastating of an impact a natural disaster can make not just on the individual but on the community at large as well.
+Basically, it was a concert-oriented event where people came together through the power of music to unify and encourage each other to give back and help their fellow man.
+Although it was based in Japan, it really motivated a lot of Japanese youth to become civic-minded and to donate to charities that were working on the ground in Haiti.
+And then almost a year later, the same type of disaster-hit Japan, and it really motivated me to keep the “Bring the Hope” campaign going, especially since I was seeing firsthand how devastating of an impact a natural disaster can make not just on the individual but on the community at large as well.

 Is there a particular way you would want to encourage readers to be involved?

 Absolutely!
 Get involved in your community and take ownership!
 I’m a big believer in the idea of “Stand”.
 By this, I mean that I’ll stand with you and support you.
 And in the same way, you should stand with me and support me.
 This is a concept that should be practiced in the general community.
 It’s not just about one person, it’s about unity.
 By yourself, you may not feel that you have a voice or that you can make a “meaningful” impact on the world around you.
 But, when you stand…when you let your voice be heard, you’ll be amazed at how many people might actually share your views and want to stand with you and make their voices heard collectively.